 In today’s digital age, advertising bolsters brand awareness through creative ad campaigns and social media shares.
 Good advertising can have a positive impact on your brand and your sales.

-A number of these top-tier web hosting companies are using Google Adwords to propel their business and grow their revenue.
+A few of these top-tier web hosting companies are using Google Adwords to propel their business and grow their revenue.
 It is as effective as it can be.

 Advertising helps a business market its products or services to the public.
 An advertisement is an announcement that promotes some value, goods, or services, and conveys a message to the audience.